 advertisement...

-Senior Resources » Best Small Towns in Connecticut
+Senior Resources » Best Small Towns for Retirement in Connecticut

 While it may be the third smallest state, Connecticut brims with history and charm.
 It’s home to Yale University, Kent Falls State Park, and the Mystic Seaport Museum.
 Mark Twain wrote two of his most famous works “The Adventures of Tom Sawyer” and “Huckleberry Finn” while living in Connecticut.